Welcome

 Core subjects are pulse diagnosis, channel theory & palpation, and therapeutic bodywork:

 - Mai Jing A-B-C Pulse Diagnosis is based on and grounded in the methods described in the Mai Jing 'Pulse Classic'.
 Jamie Hamilton's book Essential Pulse Diagnosis in Chinese Medicine: Mai Jing ABC Method, was published in April 2022 and is recommended reading for our two day course.
+We now also offer a 5-part recorded series as a learning tool for the method, which course participants have found very useful to watch prior to the in-person course.
+In the summer of 2025, Jamie continued to explore pulse taking by conferring with teachers from the Shen Hammer tradition in Europe (based in Denmark and Germany) as with Nadine Zäch in Switzerland.

 - Applied Channel Theory based on the teachings of Dr Wang Ju-Yi.
 As well as introductory courses for acupuncturists, we have been inviting guest tutors to teach more advanced courses in this subject since 2017, and apprentices of Dr Wang since 2019.
 An online course with Jonathan Chang starts in February 2026.
 At the end of next year we are offering our first trip to China.